Locust Valley, Pennsylvania: Churches

 Worship would have initially been conducted in homes or other gathering spots before specific structures were built.
 The first designated building for worship was the Mennonite meetinghouse in Coopersburg, built about 1738.

 The next church constructed within the Upper Saucon area was St. Paul's Blue Church.
 The first church, built of logs, was in use by 1742.
 Later, the Friedens church, the Mennonite Brethren in Christ church, the English Methodist church and the Free Methodist churches were constructed.

 Notable properties

 The oldest home still standing is west of the crossroads, built in 1750.
 The home at the northeast corner of Locust Valley and Gun Club road was built in 1820.

 Built in 1850, the brick home across from the schoolhouse is built in the more traditional Federal style.

-A fieldstone farmhouse was built in 1850 at the corner of Blue Church Road South and Beverly Hills Rd (catty-corner from the schoolhouse).
-This home design shows the German design influence (only four-across exterior bays with two rooms on the first floor) on the Federal style (symmetrical design; arch window above door).
+A fieldstone farmhouse was built in 1850 at the corner of Blue Church Road South and Beverly Hills Rd.
+This home design shows the German design influence with only four-across exterior bays with two rooms on the first floor on the Federal style, which is a symmetrical design with an arch window above door.
 Originally, this house had a stucco exterior.
 The third home, on the southwest corner of the T-intersection of Blue Church Rd S and Beverly Hills Rd was constructed in 1880.